featbit/featbit-observability-integrations/README.md

 # featbit-observability-integrations

-Trial project to integration FeatBit to DataDog, Guance, etc.
+Trial project of integrating FeatBit to DataDog, Guance, etc.